 SSI Benefit Amount

 SSI benefits, by contrast, are not based on an individual’s past earnings.
 They are a set amount, which may increase annually based on cost-of-living adjustments, and may be reduced based on the recipient’s current income and assets.
 The 2017 federal maximum is $735 per month for an eligible individual and $1,103 for an eligible individual with an eligible spouse.
 There was a slight cost-of-living increase from the 2016 amounts of $733 for an eligible individual and $1,100 for an eligible individual with an eligible spouse.
-Some states may supplement SSI payments with additional benefits.
+Some states have an optional state supplement that adds to the federal benefit amount.

 Please Note: We have opened up comments on this article so that you may ask additional questions if you wish, and we will try to answer them as we are able.
 Scroll to the bottom to Leave a Comment or Question.
 Any answers are for informational purposes only; they do not constitute legal advice and do not establish an attorney-client relationship.